Entity-Access/entity-access/README.md

 1. Unit of Work and Repository Pattern
 2. Arrow function based query features with automatic joins.
 3. Automatic Migrations for missing schema - this is done for fast development and deployment.
-4. Sql functions such as LIKE
+4. Sql functions such as LIKE, You can add your own custom functions easily.
 5. Postgres Driver
 6. Sql Server Driver
 7. Automatic parameterization to safeguard sql injection attacks.